The Ultimate Moving Checklist for Families

 2. Open an account with a minimum starting balance to get the ball rolling and your checks ordered.

-3. Transfer extra cash until paychecks are deposited into the new account.
+3. Transfer extra cash into the new account until new job paychecks are deposited.

 4. Go through past bank statements to remind you who is getting automatically paid from the old account.